-NOTE: Changing the system IP address would caused current management session disconnected.
-Please enter the correct IP address in the Web browser again to re-establish the session.
-See Login Web-based Management for a detailed description.
+NOTE: Changing the system IP address will disconnect you from the current connection.
+Please enter the correct IP address in the Web browser again and make sure your PC is in the same subnet with the switch.
+See Login Webbased Management for a detailed description.